ychalier/transflow/USAGE.md

 With the editor, create a new image where you cut out the deer, color it white, and color everything else black.
 This will create the reset mask: while all pixels will get displaced, the pixels forming the deer will get healed again and again.
 Applying a linear gradient can be used to make the head more resilient than the body.

-Modified Bitmap Source | Reset Mask
+Modified Pixmap Source | Reset Mask
 ---------------------- | ----------
 [Frame.png](assets/Frame.png) | [Mask.png](assets/Mask.png)
 [![Frame.png](assets/Frame.png)](assets/Frame.png) | [![Mask.png](assets/Mask.png)](assets/Mask.png)